Want to know which gin goes with orange? Read on for whichgin.com’s hand-picked list of the best 6 gins to pair with orange as a garnish.

 Tired of lemon and lime in your gin?
 Try some orange garnish.
 Peel or slice, we do love a bit of orange action down at whichgin.com HQ.
-We’ve checked our gin reviews and curated seven of the best gins to try with orange.
+We’ve checked our gin reviews and curated six of the best gins to try with orange.

 Which gin goes with orange – the contenders

 We think the best gins with orange fit into two camps.
 The first are those gins that have a good punch of orange in them.
 A couple of the gins below are heady on oranges in the botanical mix, and they work very well with an orange garnish to enhance that.
 The second group are gins that are fresh and clean, where the citrus kick of an orange really opens them up in your glass.

 Our review of Thomas Dakin Gin from Manchester was one that we remember as having reminded us about giving a gin time.
 We weren’t big fans at first but, once we’d actually taken the time to think about how to serve it, it really grew on us.
 So much so that it became our gin of the month for July 2019.
 It’s quite an earthy gin, and we found that a good sized slice of orange as a garnish worked brilliantly with it.
 It has orange zest in the botanical list, so your choice of an orange garnish can really bring this great gin to life.

 James Keiller Gin has to be a shoo-in for this list.
 Drawing on the history of marmalade it shouts ORANGES loud and proud.
 As we found in our review, it’s contract-distilled in Dundee by the award-winning Verdant Spirits and has Seville oranges at its heart.
 Add an orange peel garnish to this gin and you’re on to an absolute winner.